Smoothed Particle Hydrodynamics in pkdgrav3 for Shock Physics Simulations. II. Shear Strength: Tests with strength

 Figure~\ref{fig:QRDstar} presents the resulting values of $Q_{RD}^*$ over a wide range of masses, parameterized by the radius of a sphere with density \SI{1}{\gram\per\centi\meter\tothe3} (known as $R_{C1}$), for simulations with and without material strength.
 In the low-mass regime, $Q_R$ is varied by changing $\gamma$ at a constant impact velocity of $v=\SI{5}{\kilo\meter\per\second}$, up to a maximum impactor mass of \SI{10}{\percent} of the target mass.
 In the high-mass regime ($R_{C1}>\SI{1000}{\kilo\meter}$, $M_{tot}>\SI{7e-4}{\Mearth}$), the alternative approach is used: $\gamma$ is fixed at three different values and $v$ is varied, starting at $v\geq\SI{3}{\kilo\meter\per\second}$, corresponding to the sound speed of the quartz material used in the simulations.

 Significant differences between the strength and fluid models are evident in the low-mass regime, where material strength substantially increases $Q_{RD}^*$.
 With increasing mass, these differences steadily diminish, and the two models converge and fully coincide at large masses.
-In addition, the two approaches used to vary $Q_R$ show excellent agreement in the region where they overlap, where impact velocities are \SIrange{3}{5}{\kilo\meter\per\second}, demonstrating the consistency of the methodology.
+In addition, the two approaches used to vary $Q_R$ show a general agreement in the region where they overlap, where impact velocities are \SIrange{3}{5}{\kilo\meter\per\second}.

 Figure~\ref{fig:QRDstar_ratio} shows the ratio of $Q_{RD}^*$ obtained with material strength to that obtained using the fluid model as a function of total mass.
 This ratio decreases monotonically with increasing mass and reaches unity at $R_{C1}=\SI{1e7}{\meter}$ corresponding to a mass of approximately \SI{0.7}{\Mearth}.
 Notably, this transition occurs at sizes exceeding a few thousand kilometers, indicating that the influence of material strength persists to significantly larger bodies than is often assumed, consistent with previous work demonstrating the importance of strength in impacts at Mars scales \citep{golabekCouplingSPHThermochemical2018,emsenhuberSPHCalculationsMarsscale2018,ballantyneInvestigatingFeasibilityImpactinduced2023}.